 When mixed with other chemicals in the back of the moving truck, household cleaners such as bleach can give off dangerous fumes and even cause fires.
 Keep in mind that temperatures in the back of a moving truck can get very high in a short period of time.
 Such high temperatures can lead chemicals to turn into harmful or even fatal gasses.

 You should avoid packing lighter fluid because it is highly flammable.
 In the back of a hot moving truck, it could combust and burn.

 Got a green thumb?
 If you’re planning on packing away your gardening tools to have them loaded into the back of the moving truck, don’t include the fertilizer or weed killer.
 Just like the substances listed above, fertilizers and weed killers are highly flammable and cannot be kept in hot conditions, particularly over the course of a long trip.

 Food, plants, and living things should not be packed away and transported in a moving truck because they can die or get spoiled.
 Foods that you shouldn’t pack include frozen foods, produce, opened packages of food, and refrigerated food.
 Sealed packages of dry foods are probably fine.

 This might sound obvious but you shouldn’t have ammunition transported in the back of a moving truck.
 A deadly situation will arise if the ammunition gets hot.
 If you need to pack and transport ammunition, only do so in a cool, air-conditioned vehicle.
-Also be sure to keep the ammunition separate from your firearms.
+Also, be sure to keep the ammunition separate from your firearms.

 6. Car Batteries

 Car batteries are not suitable to transport in the back of a moving truck because they can leak and become a fire hazard.
-Furthermore, car batteries can cause injuries and burns to moving personnel if they leak.
+Furthermore, car batteries can cause injuries and burns to move personnel if they leak.

 7. Moving Documents